mrhen78/YuClassCapstoneOne/README.md

-# YuClassCapstoneOne--an HTML only site that capstones what I've learned so far in my udemy course.
+# YuClassCapstoneOne--an HTML only site that sums what what I've learned so far in my Udemy course.
 Not a reflection of what I currently know, but rather a reflection of what I am currently re-studying.